cole-k/econ104-pdf-scraper/README.md

 # Planned features

-Extract not only the _purple text_ and the sections headers, but also allow for paragraph extraction near the text.
+Extract not only the _purple text_ and the section headers, but also allow for paragraph extraction near the text.